Aamir1551/CompSwap/README.md

       ```

 18. **Calculate Majority and Reward**
-    - Verifiers should calculate the majority and reward after the round by calling `calculateMajorityAndReward`:
+    - Verifiers should calculate the majority and recieve their reward after the round by calling `calculateMajorityAndReward`:
       ```
       <requestId>, <round_number>
       ```